menahishayan/TP-Link-Archer-C50-API/README.md

-# TP-Link Archer C50 API
+# [Stale] TP-Link Archer C50 API
  HTTP based python package for API access and router management of the TP-Link Archer C50

 **Version 1.0.0**

+## Looking for maintainers!
+If you'd like to collaborate on this project let me know, until then, this project is no longer being maintained and might soon be deprecated.

 ## Installation
 `pip install tplinkrouter`